JTorres87/SuiteCRM_Minimal_Tutorial/README.md

 ```

-Go to YOURDOMAIN.TLD/YOURCRMDIRECTORY to begin the isntallation process.
+Go to YOURDOMAIN.TLD/YOURCRMDIRECTORY to begin the installation process.
 Click "I Agree" and then click "Next"

 Ensure all system checks are "OK" or you will have issues with the installation.
-On the system check screen you will find the corn job that needs to be setup to run.
+On the system check screen you will find the cron job that needs to be setup to run.

 Should look something like:
 ```